The Method 1 is to use the

 Now open the script into an editor.

-to reflect that the script is being used to launch JBoss.
+We need to set the long and short names to reflect that the script is being used to launch HelloWorld.

-You will see two variables immediately after the header of the script.
+You will see two variables immediately after the header of the script

 APP_NAME and APP_LONG_NAME.